 (M) Documentation that the proposed construction activity has been reviewed for consistency with state Historic Preservation statutes, regulations, and policies including identification of any potential impacts on property listed or eligible for listing on the Connecticut Register of Historic Places.
 A review conducted for an Army Corps of Engineers Section 404 wetland permit would meet this qualification.
 Refer to Appendix G for guidance on conducting the required review.

-(N) Registrants for locally approvable projects may, if they choose, attach an electronic copy of their Plan to their registration or provide a web address where their Plan may be downloaded.
-If an electronic plan is not provided, the registrant is still subject to the requirements for submission of a Plan to the commissioner or a member of the public pursuant to the “Plan Availability” section (Section 4(e)(2)).
-An electronic Plan shall be in Adobe™ PDF format or similar publicly available format in common use.
-DO NOT INCLUDE in the Plan any pages or other material that do not pertain to stormwater management or erosion and sedimentation control (such as electrical and lighting plans, boundary or lot surveys, building plans, non-stormwater related detail sheets, etc.).

-(O) Registrants for all locally exempt projects must submit an electronic copy of their Plan or a web address where the electronic Plan can be downloaded..
-The electronic Plan shall be in Adobe™ PDF format or similar publicly available format in common use.
-DO NOT INCLUDE in this Plan any pages or other material that do not pertain to stormwater management or erosion and sedimentation control (such as electrical and lighting plans, boundary or lot surveys, building plans, non-stormwater related detail sheets, etc.).
+(N) Registrants shall submit an electronic copy of their Plan The electronic Plan shall be in Adobe™ PDF format or similar publicly available format in common use.
+DO NOT INCLUDE in this Plan any pages or other material that do not pertain to stormwater management or erosion and sediment control (such as electrical and lighting plans, boundary or lot surveys, building plans, non-stormwater related detail sheets, etc.).

-(P) The certification of the registrant and of the individual or individuals responsible for actually preparing the registration, in accordance with Section 3(b)(8).
+(O) The certification of the registrant and of the individual or individuals responsible for actually preparing the registration, in accordance with Section 3(b)(8).

-(Q) For all registrations, a design certification must be signed by a professional engineer in accordance with Section 3(b)(9).:
+(P) For all registrations, a design certification must be signed by a professional engineer or, where appropriate, a landscape architect in accordance with Section 3(b)(9).:

-(R) For registrations for locally approvable projects a review certification must be signed by either: (i) a District in accordance with Section 3(b)(10), or (ii) a qualified soil erosion and sediment control professional and/or qualified professional engineer in accordance with either Section 3(b)(11).
+(Q) For registrations for locally approvable projects a review certification must be signed by either: (i) a District in accordance with Section 3(b)(10), or (ii) a qualified soil erosion and sediment control professional and/or qualified professional engineer in accordance with either Section 3(b)(11).

-If the registrant is not capable of submitting electronically, a paper form may be submitted in accordance with Section 4(d).
+If the registrant is not capable of submitting electronically, contact the DEEP stormwater staff at DEEPstormwaterstaff@ct.gov.